salbeik/notesandmath/README.rst

 	acos(expression)

-The command 'acos' returns the value of the inverse cosine function <html>   <math>
+The command 'acos' returns the value of the inverse cosine function <html>
 <math>
   <msup>
    <mi>cos</mi>